Travis Kelce Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Matchup vs. Tennessee

-- Kelce has averaged 53 receiving yards per game in his four career matchups against the Titans, 27.5 fewer than his over/under for Sunday's game.
+- Kelce is averaging 53 receiving yards per game in four career matchups against the Titans, 27.5 fewer than his receiving yards prop bet over/under for Sunday's game (80.5).

-- In four matchups with the Titans, Kelce has had a touchdown catch twice, but never more than one in any single game.
+- In four matchups versus the Titans, Kelce has had a TD catch twice, but never more than one in any single game.

 - Note: Kelce's stats vs. Titans date back to 2016.

-- The Titans are allowing 291.5 passing yards per game this season, the NFL's 25th-ranked pass defense.
+- The 291.5 passing yards the Titans give up per game makes them the NFL's 25th-ranked pass defense this season.

-- With 12 passing TDs allowed this season, the Titans defense is ranked 22nd in the NFL.
+- With 12 passing TDs allowed this season, the Titans defense is ranked 22nd in the league.

 Recent Performances

-- In last week's outing against the Football Team, Kelce was targeted 11 times, picking up 99 yards on eight receptions.
+- In last week's matchup with the Football Team, Kelce caught eight passes for 99 yards while being targeted 11 times.

-- During his last three games, Kelce has 18 receptions (27 targets) for 179 yards and one touchdown, averaging 59.7 yards per game.
+- Over his last three outings, Kelce's 18 receptions have yielded 179 yards (59.7 ypg) and one touchdown.
+He's been targeted 27 times.

 Kelce's Kansas City Teammates